-There is an integrality property of the regulator which affords some control on the index $[E(K_d):V_d]$ (assuming it is finite).
-More precisely, for each place $v$ of $K_d$, let $d_v$ be the discriminant of the intersection pairing on $\EE$ restricted to the part of N\'eron-Severi generated by the non-identity components in the fiber over $v$.
-Then it follows from the definition of the height pairing and the integrality of the intersection pairing that the rational number
+The local factors $\disc_v$ at $u=0$ and $u=\infty$ are $2d$, at the $d$ places where $u^d=1$ they are $2$, and elsewhere they are 1.
+(These are also the orders of the component groups at these places.
+This is of course not an accident---see \cite[Thm~5.2ff]{Gordon79}.)
+By Proposition~\ref{prop:torsion}, $|E(F)_{tor}|=8$.
+Unwinding the integrality statement in the proposition, it follows that

 is an integer.
-(This is explained in detail in a more general context in \cite{Gordon79}*{4.6 and 5.5}.)
-In our setting, the local factors $d_v$ at $u=0$ and $u=\infty$ are $2d$, at the $d$ places where $u^d=1$ they are $2$, and elsewhere they are 1.
-It follows that

-is an integer.
-In particular, the index is a power of $p$.
+This completes the proof of the theorem. \end{proof}